bec-archer/SR80-Manuals/user-manual.md

 - **Machine Brand** — only visible when the Machine Brand field is turned on
 - **Color** — only visible when the Color field is turned on

-If a required field is missing when Maria tries to create a job, the form won't let her save and the missing field gets highlighted.
+If a required field is missing when Maria tries to create a job, the button stays on "Save as Draft" instead of "Create Work Order."
+The same enforcement applies when finalizing an existing draft — the Finalize button stays disabled until all required fields are filled in on every item.
+On drafts, items missing required fields are highlighted with an orange background and a "Complete Item Info" banner.

 ### Manage Lists